manuelernestog/manuelernestog/README.md

 ## 👋 Hi there, I'm Manuel

-- 👨‍💻 I am a Indie Software Engineer.
+- 👨‍💻 I am a Software Engineer.
 - 🚀 I work creating software that solve problems in a simple way and sharing what I learn along the way.
 I like minimalism, Open-Source and personal development.
 - 🌍 I'm based in Havana 🇨🇺
 - ⭐️ You can see all my work on my [personal website](https://manuelernestog.github.io)